-These highly-successful, hands-on trainings help natural resources managers incorporate climate change considerations into their own real-world management projects.
+These interactive, hands-on trainings help natural resources managers incorporate climate change considerations into their own real-world management projects.

 Adaptation Planning and Practices (APP) is a hands-on training to help natural resources managers incorporate climate change considerations into their own real-world forest management projects.
 The training uses information and tools developed through the Climate Change Response Framework, including Forest Adaptation Resources: Climate Change Tools and Approaches for Land Managers and is described in this publication (free access).

 It is becoming increasingly important to consider the potential management challenges and opportunities associated with a changing and uncertain climate.
 During this active, hands-on training, natural resource managers incorporate climate change considerations and identify actions for adaptation into their own real-world natural resource management projects.
 Workshops and trainings are offered in-person, or online.

 Is this training for me?

 This training is designed for public, private, and tribal natural resource managers across the Midwest and Northeast who are interested in actively enhancing the ability of forests and other ecosystems to cope with changing conditions.
 Individuals and small teams can participate in a APP training.
 Bringing a small team may help projects thoroughly consider a variety of management goals and considerations - including woods, water, wildlife, carbon, and other factors.